thomasf/docker-bandersnatch/installation-log.md

 Commit as bandersnatch `docker commit XXXXXXXXXX bandersnatch`

 Commence mirroring using a data volume  `docker run -v /srv/pypi/ bandersnatch bandersnatch mirror`

+bandersnatch with the shared volume got the container id  `32A460b3d64f` which means that runnig docker like this will make it available:

+    docker run -volumes-from 32A460b3d64f -i -t bandersnatch bash